open-southeners/laravel-scout-advanced-meilisearch/README.md

 composer require open-southeners/laravel-scout-advaced-meilisearch
 ```

+### Filterable and sortable attributes

-Then configure your already searchable models like so:
+For sending filterable and sortable attributes to your Meilisearch server, configure your already searchable models like so:

 ```php
 use Illuminate\Database\Eloquent\Model;